DavidCdeB/QHA/README.md

 One of the most famous techniques for taking into account the effect of the temperature in the computed properties of molecules and crystals is _ab intio_ molecular dynamics [], in which the Schrodinger equation is solved at each MD time step within the Born-Oppenheimer approximation.
 Unfortunetely, this is a very computationally expensive technique.
 Therefore, there is a huge interest in developing accurate and reliable models for the inclusion of the temperature in the standard first-principles quantum chemical methods.

-The quasi-harmonic approximation is an elegant way to tacke with this problem, by considering each atom as an independent harmonic oscillator, where the vibrational frequencies (or phonons in a periodic system) depend on the volume of the cell.
+The quasi-harmonic approximation is an elegant way to tacke with this problem in condensed matter, by considering each atom as an independent harmonic oscillator, where the vibrational frequencies (called phonons in a periodic system) depend on the volume of the cell.